renato145/renato145.github.io/_posts/2018-05-29-plotting-with-altair.md

     teaser: "images/plotting-with-altair/altair_ico.png"
 ---

 This library has recently caught my attention: [Altair](https://altair-viz.github.io).
-So here is a test check the interactive behavior on a post, I can't wait to use it more in here :).
+So here is a test check the interactive behavior on a post, can't wait to use more of it :).

 <div id="vis"></div>